-- Don't place potted plants, framed pictures, flower vases, food, drinks, or any other objects on the piano lid or music stand.
+- Don't place potted plants, pictures, vases, food, drinks, or any other objects on the piano.
 Stains and spills can permanently damage both the outside and inside of the instrument.

 - Don't allow pets or small children to climb or play on the piano or to scratch its finish.
 If your piano is in a room by itself, simply close the door to keep unwanted visitors out!

 Most pianos have brass pedals for a gold-like look.
 Over time, however, brass pedals and hardware can get very tarnished, which can detract from the piano's appearance.
 Fortunately, it's simple to remove this tarnish!

 (If your pedals are made from a different metal other than brass, choose a polish that is made for that material.)